shimondoodkin/yeoman-windows/readme.md

 1. install node.js
 http://nodejs.org/

-2. download zip from https://github.com/shimondoodkin/yeoman-windows to C:\Program Files\nodejs
+2. download zip from https://github.com/shimondoodkin/yeoman-windows and extract to C:\Program Files\nodejs without a folder

 3. you should have python, verion 3.0+ seems like ok http://www.python.org/download/